Appropriations: A RaceB4Race™ Symposium

 Arizona State University

-The RaceB4Race™ symposium that was co-hosted by the Folger Shakespeare Library in September 2019 explored the meaning of the periodization categories “medieval” and “early modern” as they pertain—or not—to the emerging field of early critical race theory.
-The next RaceB4Race™ event in Tempe in January 2020 will focus on how the term appropriation has recently signified in different ways for early modernists and medievalists.
+The RaceB4Race™ event in Tempe in January 2020 focused on how the term appropriation has recently signified in different ways for early modernists and medievalists.

 For early modernists, “appropriation” figures in crucial analyses of cultural productions, rewritings, and reimaginings of older narratives, most typically those by Shakespeare.
 “Appropriation” exists in a complex relation to “adaptation,” raising questions about who has the power, authority, and desire to liberate, alter, or personalize narratives.
 Medievalists, in contrast, have increasingly deployed “appropriation” to discuss the ways white supremacists use the period’s imagery for overtly political purposes; and medievalists have been asking whether such uses constitute appropriations, misappropriations, or reflections of an inherent ideological stance within medieval studies as a whole.